 Brittle hair and nails

 Many women observe their hair and nails becoming more brittle during this time.
-Estrogen, vital for maintaining the strength and texture of hair and nails, when deficient, can lead to noticeable changes in all areas of our body.
+Estrogen, vital for maintaining the strength and texture of hair and nails, when declining, can lead to noticeable changes in all areas of our body.

 Burning mouth or tongue